Okka von der Damerau

 In 2015 she made her debut at La Scala in Milan, at the Lyric Opera of Chicago in 2016, and 2017 at the Vienna State Opera and the Semperoper Dresden.

-Projects of the last seasons were, among others, her role debuts as Azucena (Il trovatore) at Theater St. Gallen and Bavarian State Opera, as well as Fricka (Die Walküre) at De Nationale Opera in Amsterdam.
+Projects of the last seasons were, among others, her role debuts as Azucena (Il trovatore in concert at the Liceu Barcelona with Gustavo Dudamel and at Bavarian State Opera, as well as Fricka (Die Walküre) at De Nationale Opera in Amsterdam.

-In the 2018/19 season, the singer has been heard on the concert stage with Lili Boulanger’s Psalm CXXX under the baton of Edward Gardner at the Concertgebouw Amsterdam, in Beethoven’s Missa solemnis with Kirill Petrenko, and at the Philharmonie Berlin with Staatskapelle Berlin in Mahler’s Kindertotenlieder.
+In the 2018/19 season, the singer could be heard on the concert stage with Lili Boulanger’s Psalm CXXX under the baton of Edward Gardner at the Concertgebouw Amsterdam, in Beethoven’s Missa solemnis with Kirill Petrenko, and at the Philharmonie Berlin with Staatskapelle Berlin in Mahler’s Kindertotenlieder.

-Okka von der Damerau dedicates herself to the song with great passion, therefore she received great attention in 2017 for the recording of Frank Martin’s song cycle Die Weise von Liebe und Tod des Cornets Christoph Rilke with the Philharmonia Zurich under Fabio Luisi.
+Besides her opera career, Okka von der Damerau has great passion for Lieder.
+Her recording of Frank Martin’s song cycle Die Weise von Liebe und Tod des Cornets Christoph Rilke with the Philharmonia Zurich under Fabio Luisi received rave reviews.

 Season 2020/2021 included Rusalka-Jezibaba in Madrid, Zauberflöte, Fledermaus, Ballo in maschera, Falstaff und Tristan in Munich, Walküre-Fricka in Vienna, Wesendonck-Lieder in Stuttgart.